6 Dependent Random Choice

 (n24)tn2t1(end)d(2dn)tn42dnd2dtn2dn42d22d2210d22d

-Then can finish using Lemma 6.7.
+Then finish by applying Lemma 6.7.

 Remark.
 One can use this proof to get